nasa-petal/nasa_petal_snorkel/README.md

-# Labeling Training Data for NASA PeTaL (Periodic Table of Life) Project
+# Labeling Training Data for NASA PeTaL Project

+The NASA PeTaL (Periodic Table of Life) Project is an open source artificial intelligence design tool that leverages data and information from nature and technology to advance biomimicry R&D.

 [NASA PeTaL Project GitHub](https://github.com/nasa-petal)